kubos/kubos/docs/os-docs/services/service-dev.rst

 In general, we don't bother to expose all possible functionality of a particular hardware device.
 Instead, we focus on the most common functionality as well as the specific operations we know we'll need.
-This allows us to reduce the amount of development time required in order to create a new service.
+This allows us to reduce the amount of development time required to create a new service.

 As a result, we make sure to include a ``commandRaw`` mutation in all hardware services.
 This allows the service to still be able to execute any functionality which wasn't explicitly